XuewenWangUGA/TRcaller/README.md

 # TRcaller 2.0

+## The fastest and most accurate tandem repeat genotyping tool by far for both short and long Next Generation Sequencing reads from Illumina, PacBio and Nanopore.

 # Quick start

 run with the test data set coming with TRcaller.
 Type the following command beblow in your command terminal: